 - Suggested content for the body of the abstract on the presenter’s research includes background, research question, approach and experiments, and conclusion.

 - Remember that the presenter’s research mentor must approve the final abstract before it is submitted.
 (It may take a few rewrites to get a final version, so please allow ample time for the mentor review process.)

 - Once the abstract is submitted via the SURF Abstract Submission and Presenter Registration Form the mentor will receive an e-mail requesting him/her to confirm his/her approval of the abstract.
 (Note, it is always appropriate for student presenters to have their mentor review the abstract before it is submitted).

 - Please check all spelling and grammar.

-Each student who wants to present their information at SURF, no matter which program you may be part of, is responsible for completing the Abstract Submission Form.
+Each student who wants to present their findings at SURF is responsible for completing the Presenter Registration & Abstract Submission Form.

-Send questions that cannot be answered by individual research mentors to email@example.com
+Students with questions that cannot be answered by individual research mentors, should send them to email@example.com.